RylanYancey/RylanYancey/CppNotes/rule_of_5.md

 "Because the presence of a user-defined, copy-constructor, or copy-assignment operator prevents implicit definition of the move constructor and the move assignment operator, any class for which move semantics are desirable, all 5 special memeber functions have to be declared.

+Just like the Rule of 3, if a class contains pointers and you want to use std::move() on it, you need to Rule of 5.

 ## Copy vs Reference vs Move

 Copying - use of the Copy Assignment Operator or Copy Constructor copy an object, creating a second object identical to the first.